Job growth of religious studies careers is expected to grow substantially, with an 12 percent increase expected from 2020-2030.

-- Work one-on-one with a faculty member to design a major or conduct a research project based on your particular interests.
+- Students work one-on-one with a faculty member to help design their major and conduct research based on their particular interests.

 - Nonprofit director